Aimé Anthuenis: Lokeren

 After ending his career as a player, Anthuenis returned to Lokeren, where he started his career as a coach.
 He started working there as a youth trainer and through his work was able to advance to the first team.
-In the 1984–85 season Lokeren put coach Dimitri Davidović at the door.
-The then 41-year-old Anthuenis quit his job at the Ghent University and took over the leadership at Lokeren.
+In the 1984–85 season, Lokeren sacked coach Dimitri Davidović.
+The then 41-year-old Anthuenis quit his job at the Ghent University and took over as manager at Lokeren.
 He started with two convincing wins.
 A season later, Lokeren did not perform as well.
 They dropped back to fourteenth place under the leadership of Anthuenis, with only four points more than relegated Waterschei.
 Despite the disappointing season, Anthuenis stayed as head coach.
 In the summer of 1986 experienced players Raymond Mommens and Maurits De Schrijver left the club, and young players such as Bruno Versavel and Stephen Keshi were given a shot in the first team.
 The 22-year-old attacker Dimitri M'Buyu scored 17 goals, being just short of top scorer.
-In May 1987 Lokeren defeated eventual vice-champion Club Brugge 1–4, with goals from Versavel and M'Buyu, among others.
+In May 1987, Lokeren defeated eventual vice-champion Club Brugge 1–4, with goals from Versavel and M'Buyu, among others.
 The latter also scored twice against Standard Liège, a game that the Lokeren won 1–2.
 Lokeren eventually finished the season in fourth place, allowing the club to re-join the UEFA Cup for the first time since 1982.